-From the 22nd October, BB companies can operate indoors with no COVID restrictions on numbers but should abide by the supervision ratios set out in the Child Safegaurding Policy.
+From the 22nd October, BB companies can operate indoors with no COVID restrictions on numbers but must continue to operate pods of 6 members (excluding adult leaders) and the appropriate social distancing between individual participants and individual pods.
+They should abide by the supervision ratios set out in the Child Safeguarding Policy.